kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 \mathcal{M} = \mathcal{F}[\mathcal{M}],
 $$

 requires exactly these coordinates—four for spacetime from relativistic causality, two for organization from the necessity of tracking both dissipation $\eta$ and dimensionality $d$.
-The universe becomes the eigenstate of its own existence operator.
+The universe becomes the eigenstate of its own existence operator, with the constraint eigenvalues $\{\pi, \phi, 10\}$ determining the stationary geometry through the variational framework.

 The metric has structure,